 An accident is defined as any unplanned event that results in causing injury or ill health to people, damage to property or the environment.
 A 'Near Miss' is defined as an incident that has the potential to cause harm or damage even though no harm or damage is caused.
-For further details of managing incidents or incident reporting involving any employee, learner (including apprentices and WEX activities), visitor or contractor please refer to CoP No1 First Aid Provision, Accident and Incident Reporting and Investigation.
+For further details of managing incidents or incident reporting involving any employee, student (including apprentices and WEX activities), visitor or contractor please refer to Section 6.
+First Aid Procedures